Cellular Mapping Limitations

 Crowdsourced Data

-Much of Broadband Map's crowdsourced data comes from data collected on a device designed to collect data about vehicles.
-The device's hardware and the manner its used in won't perfectly match the phone hardware and behavior of typical consumers.
+- Much of Broadband Map's crowdsourced data comes from devices designed to collect data about vehicles.
+The devices' hardware and the way they're used won't perfectly match typical phone hardware or the behavior of normal consumers.